Jon Henderson

-Jon Elliott Henderson (December 17, 1944 – August 2, 2020) is a former American football wide receiver in the National Football League for the Pittsburgh Steelers and the Washington Redskins.
-He also played one season in the Canadian Football League for the Calgary Stampeders and helped them to win the Grey Cup in 1971.
-Henderson played college football at Colorado State University and was drafted in the third round of the 1968 NFL Draft.
+Jon Elliott Henderson (born December 17, 1944) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Pittsburgh Steelers and the Washington Redskins.
+He also played one season in the Canadian Football League (CFL) for the Calgary Stampeders and helped them to win the Grey Cup in 1971.
+Henderson played college football for the Colorado State Rams and was selected in the third round of the 1968 NFL/AFL draft.

 He served as the Steelers primary kick returner in 1968, returning 29 kicks for 589 yards but played sparingly on offense.
 His best game as a wide receiver came on December 13, 1970, when he caught six passes for 120 yards for the Redskins, including a 56-yard touchdown against the Philadelphia Eagles.